 Your formatting will remain the same when using this method.
 For instance, if you applied the blue background color to all the regions, the same formatting will be applied to the converted data.
 Similarly, you can also use this method to convert rows into columns as well.

-Method 3: Convert Columns to Rows using Paste Special
+Method 3: Using Keyboard Shortcuts To Change Columns to Rows

 You can also use a simple keyboard shortcut to quickly convert columns into rows using Paste Special dialog box.